DFHack/dfhack/docs/Lua API.rst

   Returns the unit performing the job.

-* ``dfhack.job.setJobCooldown(building,worker,timeout)``
+* ``dfhack.job.setJobCooldown(building,worker,cooldown)``

-  Prevent the worker from taking jobs at the specified workshop for the specified time.
-  This doesn't decrease the timeout in any circumstances.
+  Prevent the worker from taking jobs at the specified workshop for the specified cooldown period (in ticks).
+This doesn't decrease the cooldown period in any circumstances.

-* ``dfhack.job.removeWorker(job,timeout)``
+* ``dfhack.job.removeWorker(job,cooldown)``

-  Removes the worker from the specified workshop job, and sets the cooldown.
+  Removes the worker from the specified workshop job, and sets the cooldown period (using the same logic as ``setJobCooldown``).
 Returns *true* on success.

 * ``dfhack.job.checkBuildingsNow()``